jasoncoon/SmartMatrixLife/README.md

 ##### Controls (for all remotes):

 * When not paused:
-  * The up and down arrow buttons adjust the simulation speed.
   * The pause/play and select buttons pause the simulation.
   * The "Randomly Fill World" button clears and fills the world with random cells.
+  * The up and down arrow buttons adjust the simulation speed.
+  * The left and right arrow buttons adjust the blur amount.
 * When paused:
   * The pause/play button will unpause the simulation.
   * The arrow buttons move the cursor.
   * The select button toggles the highlighted cell.